List of Oz characters (created by Baum): Ugu the Shoemaker

 Ugu the Shoemaker is the villain of The Lost Princess of Oz (1917).
 He is morally ambiguous rather than pure evil; Baum states that Ugu "did not know he was wicked".
 He was once a shoemaker in Herku, located in the Winkie Country, until he discovered the magic recipes of his ancestors.
 Thereupon, he decided to become a powerful sorcerer and take possession of the Land of Oz as its ruler.
 He moved away from Herku and built a Wicker Castle in the west of the Winkie Country.
 After stealing the Magic Dishpan from Cayke, he used it to steal Glinda the Good Witch's Magic Book of Records, the Wizard's Black Bag of Magic and, ultimately, he kidnapped Princess Ozma in the process and hid her in the form of an Enchanted Peach Pit.
 He was finally defeated by Dorothy Gale, who used the Nome King's Magic Belt to transform him into a dove.
-Realizing how much damage he had done, he only asked to remain a peaceful dove and apologize to Dorothy.
+Realizing how much damage he had done, he only asked to remain a peaceful dove and apologized to Dorothy.